maxguywinter/Big-Data-Assessment-1-/README.md

 ##### Data Train and Test sets #################################################
 set.seed(123) # Makes simulations random numbers the same to ensure all results, figures  are reproducible.

+#splitting the data so that the models are using 70% of the data.
 split<-sample.split(df3, SplitRatio = 0.7)
 training_set<-subset(df3,split==TRUE)
 test_set<-subset(df3,split==FALSE)

+#the dim function shows us the number of variables and data entries for both training and test sets for df3.
 dim(training_set);dim(test_set)
 topredict_set<-test_set[1:18]
 topredict_set2<-test_set[2:19]